 Equity, Diversity and Inclusion

-KBHN funded projects should aim to increase accessibility of solutions to vulnerable and/or under-served populations, with a special emphasis on under-represented groups (e.g., Indigenous peoples, racialized Canadians, 2SLGBTQI+ individuals).
+KBHN funded projects should aim to increase accessibility of solutions to under-served populations, with a special emphasis on under-represented groups (e.g., Indigenous peoples, racialized individuals, 2SLGBTQI+ individuals).
 Projects with this focus are highly encouraged.

 Application format